 5. Favourite Shopping Stores/Areas

 I′m always a fool for a great vintage market, which you can find plenty of around Florence throughout the year.
 I love that one-of-a-kind piece.
-For some great shops, I head to via dei Fossi, and I am enjoying walking around the area of Santo Spirito these days, particularly Via Maggio.
-This street has welcomed a lot more independent designers and small concept fashion stores in the past eighteen months, especially handmade designers passionate about slow fashion.
-Nearby on via dei Serragli, I′ve recently spotted a new small shop of handmade shoes and hats, which I can′t wait to get my hands on a few of those!
-For more contemporary pieces BJØRK on via dello Sprone has a large selection of young, independent designers, which I can count on for finding a unique more avant-garde piece or Boutique Nadine by the Ponte Vecchio has some great pieces as well.
+For some great shops, I head to via dei Fossi.
+And I am enjoying walking around the area of Santo Spirito these days, mainly via Maggio.
+This street has welcomed many more independent designers and small concept fashion stores in recent years, especially handmade designers passionate about slow fashion.
+Nearby on via dei Serragli, I′ve recently spotted a new tiny shop of handmade shoes and hats.
+I can′t wait to get my hands on a few of those!
+For more contemporary pieces, BJØRK on via dello Sprone has a large selection of young, independent designers, which I can count on for finding a unique, more avant-garde piece.
+Or Boutique Nadine by the Ponte Vecchio has some great pieces as well.

 6. For Sunset Cocktails

-My ideal space these days be it for dinner or drinks is Santarosa Bistrot in Lungarno Santa Rosa.
-It′s one of those places that makes you feel you are outside of Florence when in fact you are just a few blocks away from the historic centre.
-Surrounded by a charming garden by the old medieval walls of the city, they grow their plants and herbs which they use for their dishes and cocktails.
+My ideal space, whether for dinner or drinks, is Santarosa Bistrot in Lungarno Santa Rosa.
+It′s one of those places that makes you feel you are outside of Florence when, in fact, you are just a few blocks away from the historic centre.
+Surrounded by a charming garden by the old medieval walls of the city, they grow their plants and herbs for their dishes and cocktails.
 It′s a breath of fresh air.
-They offer traditional Italian dishes or be surprised by some creative fusion including spicy curries.
-It is a magical location for a relaxed, easy going evening.
+They offer traditional Italian dishes, or be surprised by some creative fusion, including spicy curries.
+It is a magical location for a relaxed, easy-going evening.

 7. For Art & Culture

 I like L′Appartamento in via Girladi.
-It has a café bar on the first floor of a historic building set like a real apartment where you can sit in the living room and read or play board games all afternoon while you wait for the live band that is playing that evening.
+It has a café bar on the first floor of a historic building set like an apartment where you can sit in the living room and read or play board games all afternoon while waiting for the live band playing that evening.
 I love it!
-Born as a cultural association, with a passion for including more engaging activities into the nightlife in Florence, they offer conferences, host music concerts, present movies, and give courses.
-An excellent place to have your fix for a more contemporary, culture-filled night, Florence style.
+Born as a cultural association passionate about including more engaging activities in the nightlife in Florence.
+They offer conferences, host music concerts, present movies, and give courses.
+It is an excellent place to have your fix for a more contemporary, culture-filled night, Florence style.

 8. Favourite Green Space in Florence

-Il Giardino delle Rose (Rose Garden) hands down.
-It′s not very secret if you know where to find it, however, if you arrive early enough you′ll find a little space in-between a few bushes of lovely coloured roses with the most amazing view of Florence.
-There are 400 types of roses in this garden, and in the spring the scent is incredible.
+Il Giardino delle Rose (Rose Garden), hands down.
+It′s not very secret if you know where to find it.
+However, if you arrive early enough, you′ll find a little space between a few bushes of lovely coloured roses with the most fantastic view of Florence.
+There are 400 types of roses in this garden, and the scent is incredible in the spring.
 A picnic here is always a great idea.
-Bring a book and a blanket and on a sunny day just lay there and let all that beauty, and smells, soak in.
+Bring a book and a blanket.
+On a sunny day, just lay there and let all that beauty and smell soak in.

 9. Escape to the countryside

-Last summer I made a road trip with a friend to Lago di Isola Santa near Lucca.
-It was by far the best trip I′ve done in my years of living in Italy.
-We decided to have a picnic in a little rundown pier overlooking the lake, the peace of being surrounded by complete nature is overwhelming.
-The lake is emerald green positioned around vegetated mountains and hills; it′s the closest version I could ever imagine of paradise.
+Last summer, I travelled to Lago di Isola Santa near Lucca with a friend.
+It was by far the best trip I′ve done in my years living in Italy.
+We decided to picnic on a little rundown pier overlooking the lake.
+The peace of being surrounded by complete nature is overwhelming.
+The lake is emerald green and positioned around vegetated mountains and hills.
+It′s the closest version I could ever imagine of paradise.